+To get oriented, a popular grand tour route is called the Königstour, which follows a 32km loop with 6700m while interconnecting the villages of Maria Alm, Dienten, and Mühlbach.
 If you're looking for some freeriding, head to Aberg which has numerous ungroomed ski routes.
 The popular ski routes include: Perme Ski Route #12 from Abergalm summit station, Griessbachhutte Ski Route #17 from Abergalm summit station, Schreinerloch Ski Route #20 from Abergalm summit station, Fasching-Hochmais Ski Route from Fasching Lift to Hochmais Lift in Hinterthal, Sonneleiten-Hochmais Ski Route, and the Fellersbach Ski Route.

 The Hochkönig ski area is within the Ski Amade ski arena, which has over 860km of pistes served by 270 lifts spread among 5 ski regions interconnecting 25 villages.
 The five ski regions include Salzburger Sportwelt, Schladming-Dachstein, Gastein, Grossarltal and Hochkoenig.
 After a long morning of snowboarding at Hochkonig, make sure to grab lunch at one of the amazing huttes including Karbachalm, Muhlbauerstub'n, Alpengasthof Kopphutte, or Postalm Jausenstation.

-Overall, Hochkonig is the 61st most popular snowboard & freeride destination of all 64 snowboarding resorts in Austria.
+Overall, Hochkonig is the 51st most popular snowboard & freeride destination of all 75 snowboarding resorts in Austria.